JulianaDubecka/TSI_AI_Group_Project/README.md

 You need to apply for the H&M competition to get access to the dataset.

 We used the PyTorch [SASRec model implementation](https://github.com/pmixer/SASRec.pytorch) and trained it on the H&M dataset.
+The package is distributed under the Apache 2.0 license.

 We adjusted the model to work also with Apple Silicon GPUs by adding the `device=mps` parameter to the training command.
 ## **Results & Evaluation**